countable-web/ops-manual/philosophy/PHILOSOPHY.rst

 Further Reasons for Transparency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. To avoid secrets.
-Unnecesary secrets have a cost to the organization
+Unnecessary secrets have a cost to the organization
    because everyone must focus on managing information access rather
    than other business activities (which create net value unlike hiding
    information).